apache/directory-fortress-core/README.md

   * Warning messages are negative tests in action.

 ___________________________________________________________________________________
-# SECTION 10.
-Instructions to load policy data using Apache Fortress Load utility.
+## SECTION 10.
+Instructions to load policy data using Apache Fortress Load utility

  The Load utility is useful to create base policy configurations that need to be rerun many times in different test and production environments.
  For samples look here: [./ldap/setup](./ldap/setup).